chippyash/simple-accounts-3/README.md

 $dr = $account->dr();
 /* @var IntType $cr */
 $cr = $account->cr();

+//NB getting the balance of the root COA account should return zero.
+If not
+//then your accounts are out of balance and need investigating.
+Perhaps something
+//outside of SA made an update, or a database glitch occurred.
 /* @var IntType $balance */
 $balance = $account->getBalance();

 /* @var Nominal $nom */
 $nom = $account->getNominal();
 /* @var StringType $name */